syncfusion-content/windowsforms-docs/WindowsForms/Html-Viewer/Unsupported-Formats.md

 ---
 layout: post
 title: Unsupported HTML formats in WindowsForms HTMLUIControl | Syncfusion
-description: html format
+description: This page clearly explains which are the HTML format does not support by the control of the HTML UI.
 platform: WindowsForms
 control: HTML UI
 documentation: ug
 ---

-# Unsupported formats
+# Unsupported formats in Windows Forms Html Viewer (HTMLUI)

 The [HTMLUI](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Windows.Forms.HTMLUI.HTMLUIControl.html) control is a classic control that allows you to load basic html or htm pages.